Skip to content

 Setup Test Server

-For many tests an actual server is needed, where apps can be deployed.
+For some tests an actual server is needed, where apps can be deployed.
 You can either use a local one or a remote test server.
+There is also a way to run or skip tests that require a remote server.
+This is covered below in the filtering tests section.

 export ABRA_TEST_DOMAIN="test.example.com"